Updated: May 7, 2026 · Written by North York Guide Editorial

 The Eglinton LRT Explorer: What to See, Eat & Do at Every Stop

-Toronto's Line 5 Eglinton opened on February 8, 2026 and suddenly made 19 kilometres of the city ridiculously easy to explore.
-For North York residents, the Crosstown connects you to neighbourhoods you may have driven past but never stopped in — from Little Jamaica's jerk chicken joints to the Aga Khan Museum's world-class galleries to Scarborough's Golden Mile food scene.
-Here's your station-by-station guide to the best of the line.
+Toronto's Line 5 Eglinton opened to riders on February 8, 2026 and now runs 19 kilometres across the middle of the city.
+As of April 5, 2026, the TTC extended service to 5:30 a.m.–1:20 a.m. on weekdays, with trains every 4 minutes at peak and every 6–9 minutes off-peak.
+For North York residents, the Crosstown is the easiest way yet to reach Little Jamaica's jerk chicken joints, the Aga Khan Museum's galleries, and Scarborough's Golden Mile food scene.
+Here's your fully-updated station-by-station guide to the best of the line.

 If you only have time for one stop per category, here are our top picks: